Waste reduction and recycling

 • Figures for FY20 have been adjusted to account for 35 days of closure due to the Covid-19 pandemic – this adjustment allows us to reasonably set FY20 as a baseline year for our targets, ensuring we reflect a typical operating year.

 • Due to the timing of when Center Parcs Longford Forest (in Ireland) opened, and the closures due to the Covid-19 pandemic, FY24 was the first full year of figures for our Ireland operation.
 With this in mind, we have not yet set targets for our Ireland operation and so our recycling and composting target solely applies to our UK operations at this time.
-We are committed to making real improvements to our recycling and composting rate and we hope to be able to set targets for our Ireland operation soon.
+We're committed to making real improvements to our recycling and composting rate and we hope to be able to set targets for our Ireland operation soon.

 UK